GSA/digitalgov.gov/content/posts/2013/06/2013-06-18-cdcs-solve-the-outbreak-app-2.md

 title: 'CDC&#8217;s Solve the Outbreak App'
 summary: 'Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by Centers for Disease Control and Prevention.
 Centers for Disease Control (CDC) launched a free, educational iPad app called &ldquo;Solve the Outbreak,&rdquo; which lets users play'
 topics:
-  - Content
+  - content
-  - Design
+  - design
-  - Mobile
+  - mobile
   - UX
   - CDC
   - gamification
-  - mobile apps
+  - mobile-apps
-  - Mobile Gov Experience
+  - mobile-gov-experience
 ---

 {{< legacy-img src="2013/12/CDCSolvetheOutbreakApp.jpeg" alt="Advertisement for CDC's Solve the Outbreak App" >}} _[Mobile Gov Experiences]({{< link "tag/mobile-gov-experience" >}}) are agency stories about creating anytime, anywhere, any device government services and info.
 This entry is a story shared by_ **_Centers for Disease Control and Prevention_.**